 You could go twice as high as the butterfly in the sky when you watched Reading Rainbow.

-Each episode of Reading Rainbow — hosted by LeVar Burton — approached a different topic and took children on educational adventures through such places as the jungles of New York City, the early-American outpost of Old Sturbridge Village in New England, and in the episode below, The Bureau of Engraving and Printing, where all U.S. paper money is made.
+Each episode of Reading Rainbow — hosted by LeVar Burton — approached a different topic and took children on educational adventures through such places as the jungles of New York City, the early-American outpost of Old Sturbridge Village in New England.

 If you’re in your late 20s or 30s, you may recall the original opening to Reading Rainbow.
 For you, I’ve included this video: